michael2012z/BitBible/markdown/JPS/files/Josh.md

 14. Therefore Hebron became the inheritance of Caleb the son of Jephunneh the Kenizzite, unto this day; because that he wholly followed HaShem, the G-d of Israel.

-15. Now the name of Hebron beforetime was Kiriath-arba,That is, The city of Arba. which Arba was the greatest man among the Anakim.
-And the land had rest from war.
+15. Now the name of Hebron beforetime was Kiriath-arba,

 ## Joshua 15